 Trim the candle wick after each use: just cut off the black part of the cotton string.

-Tutorial: DIY Tin Can Vegetable Oil Lamp
+DIY Oil Lamp

 Wash the tin can with soap and water and dry it.